Vasanthan-R/User-Authentication/README.md

-A user login and registration app using Node.js, Express, Passport and Mongoose.
+A user login and registration app using Node.js, Express, Passport, Mongoose and Bootstrap.

-Front end using bootstrap.
 I have used offline Mongo (installed in my laptop) to store the details of registered users and the 5 images.
 Database name : loginapp